 Ex.
-We will offer the Jumpstart Python curriculum in the 2020-2021 school year.
+We will offer the Python with CodeX curriculum in the 2023-2024 school year.
 We will see increased enrollment in CS Electives next year.
 We will offer AP Computer Science Principles for the first time.

 Ex.
 Writing code is similar in many ways to literary writing.
 There are grammar and syntax rules that must be followed, all while composing a meaningful narrative to satisfy the writer’s objectives.
 Just as developing writing skills requires individual practice, learning to code requires that students compose and test their work individually.
 They need to make their own mistakes, and struggle through correcting them.
 Mistakes in structure, grammar, punctuation, capitalization, etc. are priceless learning opportunities.
 Students learn an incredible amount from their mistakes!
 The debugging tools provide a safety-net for them, guiding them to iterate quickly through successive failed attempts to arrive at a working solution.